-Have a think about how many hours you have to dedicate to writing each week and your monthly income goal.
-For example:
+Think about how many hours you have to dedicate to writing each week and your monthly income goal.

 To earn $2,000 a month.
 A rate of $25 an hour means you’d need to work 20 hours a week.

-If this suits, you can set your rates at $25 an hour or $25 for 500 words which takes around one hour to complete.
+If this suits you, you can set your rates at $25 an hour or $25 for 500 words which takes around one hour to complete.